ahmadnaeem2002/Server-Configuration-Automation-Script/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)..
 Feel free to use, modify, and distribute the code as long as you include the original license and copyright notice.